nodejs/node/doc/api/modules.markdown

 `circumference()`.
 To export an object, add to the special `exports` object.

+Note that `exports` is a reference to `module.exports` making it suitable for augmentation only.
+If you are exporting a single item such as a constructor you will want to use `module.exports` directly instead.

+    function MyConstructor (opts) {
+      //...
+    }

+    // BROKEN: Does not modify exports
+    exports = MyConstructor;

+    // exports the constructor properly
+    module.exports = MyConstructor;

 Variables
 local to the module will be private.
 In this example the variable `PI` is private to `circle.js`.